Tornadoes of 2022: Tornadic research

 Throughout 2022, research studies from various government and academic institutions has taken place or was published.

 Between March 2022 and April 2023, the Propagation, Evolution, and Rotation in Linear Storms (PERiLS) Project occurred.
 The project involved over a hundred people from sixteen organizations and was described as "the largest and most ambitious study focused on improving [the] understanding of tornadoes associated with linear storms."
 The PERiLS Project was funded by two grants from the National Science Foundation, three grants from the NOAA's VORTEX-USA program, and a grant from the United States Department of Commerce.
 Also in March 2022, the National Weather Service published a new damage survey and analysis for the 2012 Henryville EF4 tornado, where a "possible EF5 damage" location is identified and discussed.

 In July, a research team, from the University of Oklahoma, National Severe Storms Laboratory, and University of Alabama in Huntsville was funded by the National Oceanic and Atmospheric Administration to investigate a stretch 14 km of the 2019 Greenwood Springs, Mississippi EF2 tornado where the National Weather Service was unable to survey.
 In their survey, published in Monthly Weather Review, they note that the tornado "produced forest devastation and electrical infrastructure damage up to at least EF4 intensity" and conclude by writing that "the Greenwood Springs event was a violent tornado, potentially even EF5 intensity."

 Days later, Timothy Marshall, a meteorologist, structural and forensic engineer; Zachary B. Wienhoff, with Haag Engineering Company; Christine L. Wielgos, a meteorologist at the National Weather Service of Paducah; and Brian E. Smith, a meteorologist at the National Weather Service of Omaha, publish a detailed damage survey and analysis of the 2021 Western Kentucky EF4 tornado.
-In their conclusion, the researchers state, "the tornado damage rating might have been higher had more wind resistant structures been encountered.
-Also, the fast forward speed of the tornado had little 'dwell' time of strong winds over a building and thus, the damage likely would have been more severe if the tornado were slower."
+In their conclusion, the researchers state, "the tornado damage rating might have been higher had more wind-resistant structures been encountered.
+Also, the fast forward speed of the tornado had little 'dwell' time of strong winds over a building, and thus, the damage likely would have been more severe if the tornado were slower."

-In 2022, Brian Ohm, of Wild Weather Service, developed a new 24-hour tornado localization forecasting systems shared with NOAA, University of Notre Dame, Life.Church and Gomang Monastic University.